2017 British Grand Prix: Race

 In the formation lap Jolyon Palmer suffered a hydraulic failure and retired from the race.
-Another formation lap was held and thus the grand prix was shortened to 51 laps instead of the scheduled 52 laps.
+Another formation lap was held and thus the Grand Prix was shortened to 51 laps instead of the scheduled 52 laps.

 At the start, Hamilton easily pulled away opening a 1.6 seconds gap to Räikkönen after just one lap.
 Sebastian Vettel, starting from third, was overtaken by Max Verstappen.
 Valtteri Bottas started his slow run towards what would become a second place, overtaking both McLaren Honda driver Stoffel Vandoorne and Sergio Pérez in a Force India, who started from eight and sixth respectively.

 A crash of the Toro Rosso drivers Carlos Sainz Jr. and Daniil Kvyat, caused by Kvyat, brought out the safety car on lap 2, with Sainz retiring while Kvyat continued but finished the race only fifteenth after receiving a drive-through penalty.

 At the restart, once again Hamilton pulled away and, in the following laps, opened a gap towards second placed Kimi Räikkönen which allowed him to cruise to victory.
 Meanwhile, Bottas continued his charge and got up to fifth place before lap 7, overtaking Esteban Ocon and Nico Hülkenberg.

 Vettel, after the restart, was stuck behind the Red Bull of Max Verstappen and the two banged wheels as Vettel tried to overtake.
 Verstappen stayed in third but Vettel eventually got out in front of him after he pitted on lap 18, one lap earlier than Verstappen.

 Bottas, who was the only one of the top ten who started on the slower but more durable soft tyres instead of supersoft versions, stayed out until lap 32 and then pitted for the supersoft tyres.
 As he set fastest lap he soon caught up to Vettel and overtook him on lap 44, moving up into third.

 Meanwhile, Daniel Ricciardo, who started from 19th on the grid, also moved up, overtaking, among others, Fernando Alonso, Sergio Pérez and Kevin Magnussen.
 He eventually finished fifth.

 In the final laps, both Ferraris suffered punctures.
 On lap 49 Kimi Räikkönen suffered a puncture on his left front tyre.
 With a relatively short distance to the pits, Räikkönen only lost second place to Bottas and still managed to finish third.
 Vettel's puncture came on lap 51 with almost the entire lap remaining to return to the pits with a blown tire.
 Losing a significant amount of time, the blow out dropped him down to seventh place.

 As a result of the race, Hamilton narrowed the gap to Vettel in the Drivers' Championship to just one point, while Mercedes expanded their lead in the Constructors' Championship to 55 points over Ferrari.

 The result marked Hamilton's fifth career grand slam.
-Additionally, Hamilton equalled the record for most British Grand Prix wins held jointly by Alain Prost and Jim Clark.
+Additionally, Hamilton equaled the record for most British Grand Prix wins held jointly by Alain Prost and Jim Clark.